FSA in Scotland

-Overall responsibility for the eatwell plate lies with the Department of Health in England.
+Overall responsibility for the eatwell plate lies with Public Health England.
 The eatwell plate image is subject to Crown copyright protection and details for its use can be found below.

 When you use the plate, please do not change it.
-It is available as a jpeg from the Department of Health (see below).
+It is available as a jpeg from Public Health England (see below).

 Please include the supporting text – the eatwell plate tips (see third bullet point below) – and if space permits, please use the additional supporting healthy eating messages as detailed below.

 Using the eatwell plate

 - The eatwell plate should be used appropriately within the context of Government healthy eating messaging as outlined in this guidance.
 The eatwell plate and/or the Public Health England name or logo should not be used as a form of endorsement for a product(s) and/or organisation.